✓ Updated February 2026

 Getting Around Inca Trail, Peru

-If you're not hiking the full Inca Trail or are returning from it, the train is the primary way to reach Aguas Calientes, the town at the base of Machu Picchu.
-PeruRail and Inca Rail are the two main companies operating this route from Ollantaytambo or Poroy (near Cusco).
+After completing the Inca Trail (or if opting for a shorter trek or visiting Machu Picchu without the trail), the train is the main way to reach Aguas Calientes, the town at the base of Machu Picchu.
+PeruRail and Inca Rail are the two main operators.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.